I’m back at work after my paternity leave.

 The first part of the presentation offers a look inside Yahoo’s decision-making process to adopt an open-source scripting language.
 Radwin addresses why Yahoo selected PHP over other languages, focusing on the performance and stability required to serve billions of page views a day.

 In the second part, Radwin discusses Yahoo’s PHP development methodology, which has enabled its engineers to rapidly implement features while still creating software that is maintainable over long periods of time.

 The Burton Group published a report entitled The P-Languages: PHP, Perl, and Python for Enterprise Scripting yesterday.
 I’m quoted twice in the article.
-Page 11 (PHP in Web Development): Not only is PHP used extensively throughout the Web, it is also used by some of the busiest websites in the world.
-For example Yahoo!, which… Read more »

 The 10-year anniversary of Yahoo!
 Inc’s incorporation is this week.
 We’re having a party at work on Wednesday to celebrate.
 They put a big tent up on campus this morning.
 Apparently Sugar Ray is going be giving a private concert, and the weather has been threatening rain.
 Rumor has it that the www.yahoo.com site will have a special look on the anniversary.
 In the meantime, you can read about the company’s history.